coffeegoose/m1/README.md

 ![Pop!OS theme](https://github.com/PrettyCoffee/fluidity/blob/main/docs/pop!os-theme.png)
 **If you created a theme and want to see it here, hit me up!**

+## Advanced: Changing the code
+Since this project is programmed with React and TypeScript, you will first need to set it up:

+0. (Download and install [nodejs](https://nodejs.org/en/) if you dont have it)
+1. Clone the git repository, this time use the main branch
+1. Open a terminal in the project folder (If you execute the command `ls` here, there should be a package.json)
+1. Execute `npm i` to install all dependencies
+1. Execute `npm run start` to validate that everything ids working.
+A browser tab with the URL `http://localhost:3000` and the startpage should open.
+1. Now you can change the code, for example write your own default values into `/src/data/data.ts`
+1. Compile the project by executing `npm run build` if everything is done
+1. Your startpage is now located in the `/build/` folder
+1. Optional: If you host it with github pages yourself, you can use the command `npm run deploy` to push a fresh build into the gh-pages branch

 ## Sources
 ### other projects
 * PrettyCoffee/fluidity   [Github](https://github.com/PrettyCoffee/fluidity) | [Test page](https://prettycoffee.github.io/fluidity/)